Altinn/altinn-studio-docs/content/app/development/api/consume/_index.en.md

 }
 ```

-If you attempt to build the applicatin at this point, an error will occur.
+If you attempt to build the application at this point, an error will occur.
-DataProcessingHandler is instansiated in App.cs,
+DataProcessingHandler is instantiated in App.cs,
 so all dependencies must be included in this file and included in the initialization of DataProcessingHandler.

 In the file _App/logic/App.cs_, the following changes are made